New Years Trivia and Local Events!

 Local New Year’s Fun

-For those who like fireworks: “Ring in the New Year on the 16th Street Mall in Denver, and catch one of two spectacular fireworks shows!
+For those who like fireworks: “Ring in the in Denver, and catch one of two spectacular fireworks shows!
 Come Downtown and dine in one of the many fine restaurants, or make a night of it and stay in one of Downtown Denver’s fabulous hotels.”

 For those interested in grabbing a bite to eat: Check out Open Table’s list of New Year’s Eve specials in Denver.
 This list includes over 130 restaurants in Colorado, many of them in Denver and surrounding areas.